python-discord/snekbox/README.md

 Configuration files can be edited directly.
 However, this requires rebuilding the image.
 Alternatively, a Docker volume or bind mounts can be used to override the configuration files at their default locations.

+### Python Versions
+You can configure python versions in [`versions.json`](config/versions.json).
+The `image_tag` is the name of the image in the docker registry, `version_name` is the name used by python on the system (for instance a version_name of "3.11" would correspond to a binary of /python3.11).
+The `display_name` is only decorative, and is used to distinguish the different versions in a human-readable fashion.

+Exactly one of the python versions should be set as "main", which is the default eval version, and the version used to run the server.
+It must be a version which can support the features used in the codebase.
+If the versions file has been updated, the `prepare-versions` make target must be re-run.

 ### NsJail

 The main features of the default configuration are: